nowsecure/auto-circleci-plugin/Development.md

 ### Github release
 Create new tag and release for the new version.
 Note: the orb.yml should reference new version

+- Update .circleci/orb/orb.yml with new version
+- Tag and release new version in github

 ### Publish Dev config
 ```
 circleci orb publish .circleci/orb/orb.yml nowsecure/ci-auto-orb@dev:alpha